Will I be welcomed?

 Do I have to be a member of Westminster Presbyterian Church to receive communion?

 No. This is not our table; this is Christ’s table!
 All are welcome.

 How do I join?

-Normally (once our in-person services resume), each Sunday following the 11:00 a.m. worship service, Elders are in the narthex and library to welcome you into membership or answer any questions you may have.
+Normally, each Sunday following the 11:00 a.m. worship service, Elders are in the narthex and library to welcome you into membership or answer any questions you may have.
 The Session of Westminster Presbyterian Church welcomes all persons who believe in Jesus Christ into church membership.
 Membership at Westminster is more about connecting to a family of believers that have a passion for living the gospel of Jesus Christ, than simply signing a piece of paper.

 Westminster seeks for everyone — guests as well as new or long-time members — to feel a sense of community and to grow in their own spiritual life.
 All of us have much to contribute to the mission of Jesus Christ, and the family of Westminster offers many opportunities to grow in faith, connect within the community, and express faith through service.

 What’s the significance of the burning bush on the church website and large outdoor sign facing Exposition Boulevard?